 The single can be found on the Why Don't You Smile Now: Lou Reed at Pickwick Records 1964-65 album that was released in 2024.

-The powers that be at the label thought that had a real hit at their hands and they needed a band to fool the kids.
+The powers that be at the label thought that they had a real hit at their hands and they needed a band to fool the kids.
 Cale and Conrad had long hair, so they got the call to join the ersatz band.